Heinemox, 400 mg 5 pcs

 Nonspecific pain

-The incidence of the following adverse reactions was higher in the group that received step therapy:
+The incidence of the following adverse reactions was higher in the group receiving stepwise therapy:

-Infrequent: Ventricular tachycardia, decreased blood pressure, edema, pseudo-membranous colitis (in very rare cases associated with life-threatening complications), seizures with various clinical manifestations (including “grand mal” seizures), hallucinations, renal dysfunction, renal failure (due to dehydration, which may lead to renal damage, especially in elderly patients with pre-existing renal impairment).
+Uncommon: ventricular tachycardia, decreased blood pressure, edema, pseudomembranous colitis (in very rare cases associated with life-threatening complications), convulsions with various clinical manifestations (including “grand mal” seizures), hallucinations, renal dysfunction, renal failure (due to dehydration, which can lead to kidney damage, especially in elderly patients with pre-existing renal impairment).

 Overdose

-There are limited data on overdose of moxifloxacin.
-No adverse effects were observed when using moxifloxacin in doses up to 1200 mg once and 600 mg for 10 days or more.
-In case of overdose the clinical picture should be guided and symptomatic supportive therapy with ECG monitoring should be carried out.
+There are limited data on overdose with moxifloxacin.
+No side effects were observed when using moxifloxacin at a dose of up to 1200 mg once and 600 mg for 10 days or more.
+In case of overdose, one should focus on the clinical picture and carry out symptomatic maintenance therapy with ECG monitoring.

 ---|---|